Before ChatGPT came along, CRM vendors had started to embed artificial intelligence in their apps.

 Do You Need CRM With AI?

-Do you really need artificial intelligence in your CRM system, or is it just another fancy add-on that won’t provide real value?
+Do you need artificial intelligence in your CRM system, or is it functionality that won’t provide real value?

 As with most things, the answer will depend on your business’s unique situation and requirements.